Alberto Pelagotti: Career

 Pelagotti started his career with hometown club Empoli, with whom he played at Serie A and Serie B level from 2009 to 2017.
-After two short stints at Brescia and Arezzo, in 2019 he moved down to Serie D in order to join Palermo following the club refoundation; with the Rosanero, he won two promotions from Serie D to Serie B before leaving the club for good on 30 June 2022, by the end of his contract.
+After two short stints at Brescia and Arezzo, in 2019 he moved down to Serie D to join Palermo following the club refoundation; with the Rosanero, he won two promotions from Serie D to Serie B before leaving the club for good on 30 June 2022, by the end of his contract.
 He also had to miss a number of games during the 2021–22 after being forced to undergo surgery for a neurofibroma.

 After a few months without a club, on 4 February 2023 he joined Serie C club Novara until the end of the 2022–23 season.